osrg/namazu/README.md

  * The poster session of [ACM Symposium on Cloud Computing (SoCC)](http://acmsocc.github.io/2015/) (August 27-29, 2015, Hawaii)

 ## How to Contribute
-We welcome your contribution to Earthquake.
+We welcome your contribution to Namazu.
 Please feel free to send your pull requests on github!

 ## Copyright